Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Ablation Study

 \section{Ablation Study}

 \textbf{Robustness of view refinement.} We conducted an ablation study to assess the benefit of mask generator approaches, Tab.~\ref{tab:maskgen}.
-We observe that the training-based approach~\cite{zhang2024gaussian} struggles to capture transient elements due to image sparsity.
+We observe that the training-based approach~\cite{zhang2024gaussian} struggles to capture transient elements due to limited training samples.
 The heuristic-based technique~\cite{tang2025dronesplat} with adaptive thresholds tends to excessively mask irrelevant areas, as it lacks knowledge of transient elements.
-On the contrary, SaveWildGS captures transient elements via the power of the vision foundation model, showing generalization performance.
+On the contrary, Difix3D-W captures transient elements via the power of the vision foundation model, showing generalization performance.
 Moreover, our reference-guided view refinement serves as a plug-and-play module, improving 3D rendering quality as displayed in Tab.~\ref{tab:plugandplay}.
 These results show that reference-guided view refinement not only efficiently refines rendered views, but it also shows robustness.
 Additionally, we analyze our reference-guided view refinement to assess the capability of the redesigned one-step DM, Tab.~\ref{tab:diffusion}.
 We note that incorporating a transient mask to indicate corrupted regions and refine the rendered view improves 3D rendering quality.
-Furthermore, we observe that utilizing cross-attention with a transient mask, rather than simply applying the transient mask to the rendered image, aids in refining the rendered views and enhancing the 3D representation.
+Also, compared to prior work \cite{wang2024ie, wu2025difix3d+, wu2024reconfusion}, redesigned one-step DM effectively refine rendered images, as shown in Fig. \ref{fig:refined_images}.
+Moreover, we observe that although we utilize incorrect transient masks to refine rendered views, redesigned DM robustly show consistent results, as illustrated in Fig. \ref{fig:robustness}.